Asking Alexandria (album)

-Asking Alexandria is the fifth studio album by British rock band Asking Alexandria.
+Asking Alexandria is the fifth studio album by English rock band Asking Alexandria.
 It was released on 15 December 2017 through Sumerian Records.
 This is their first album since the return of original lead vocalist Danny Worsnop, as well as their first album working with producers Matt Good and Jonathan Davis instead of longtime producer Joey Sturgis.
 It also marks the group's slight departure from their heavier metalcore roots and towards a more straight forward and melodic hard rock sound.
 On 27 December 2019, the deluxe version of the album titled LP5 DLX was released.

 Composition

 Style

 This album has been described as hard rock, metalcore, and post-hardcore, with elements of pop.

 Release and promotion

 On 21 September 2017, the band released the lead single "Into the Fire" from the album.
 The band released a second single from the album, entitled "Where Did It Go?", on 25 October 2017.
 On 25 May 2018, the band released the third single "Alone in a Room" alongside an accompanying lyric video.
 On 15 December, the band released their fourth single "Vultures" and its corresponding animated music video.